petter-odden/LoopChain/README.md

 ## Usage

+1. Navigate to a web page with audio or video content.
-Click on the LoopChain icon in your Chrome toolbar to open the popup interface.
-From there, you can access your shortcuts and customize the extension settings.
+2. Click on the LoopChain icon in your Chrome toolbar to open the popup interface.
+3. Use the "Add Sequence" button to create a new loop sequence.
+4. Set the start and end times for each sequence using the input fields or the "Set Start" and "Set End" buttons.
+5. Click "Start Loop" to begin looping through your sequences.
+6. Click "Stop Loop" to stop the looping process.

 ## Version History